toss-sjyoon/Hands-on-with-Jenkins-Terraform-and-AWS/README.md

 cd <FORKED_REPOSITORY>
 ```

-2. Open the repository in your text editor (I'm using VS Code) and click on the `DeployReactApp.groovy` script.
+2. Open the repository in your text editor (I'm using VS Code) and click on the `DeployReactApp.groovy` script within the `jobs` directory.
 ![](readme_images/jenkins_dsl.png)

 3. Copy the entire script and paste it into the file.
 Make sure the `defaultValue` of `UNIQUE_ANIMAL_IDENTIFIER` has been changed.